eiffel-community/community/GOVERNANCE.md

 Anyone who is a member to Eiffel Technical Committee is eligible to vote on Eiffel Technical Committeee Chair election.

 Chair elections are overseen by [Election Officers](#Election-Officers).

+The Chair of Technical Committee is elected using [Ranked Voting](https://en.wikipedia.org/wiki/Ranked_voting).
+If there is a tie, it is responsibility of the incoming Technical Committee to determine the tie-breaking rules.

 #### Election Process